-A workplace needs assessment makes recommendations for reasonable adjustments to the workplace, in order to accommodate conditions which commonly are associated with cognitive impairment such as: Dyslexia, ADHD, Autistic Spectrum Condition, Depression, Anxiety or Chronic Fatigue.
+A workplace needs assessment makes recommendations for reasonable adjustments to the workplace.
+This assists the employer to accommodate conditions which are commonly associated with cognitive impairment such as: Dyslexia, ADHD, Autistic Spectrum Condition, Depression, Anxiety or Chronic Fatigue.

 - What happens in the assessment?

-In the assessment we look at how individual ability, work targets, the environment and tools used are combining to make things easier or more difficult.
-We consider about what tools, technology, changes and coaching support might help and what is reasonable.
+In a Workplace needs assessment we look at how individual ability, work targets, environment and tools used are effecting the employee’s ability to carry out their role in to a satisfactory standard.
+We consider what tools, technology, changes and coaching support might the employee and what is a reasonable adjustment.

 - Who is involved with the assessment?

 We need to meet both the individual and either their line manager or HR representative.
 This is to get a view of the difficulties being experienced AND the performance targets expected, when compared to peers.
 We need to find out about the history of the job – were there always issues or has a change in IT / manager / job role tipped the balance?
 We also look at the work space, the IT and tools used and the ways people communicate.